yoyothesheep/python-data-analysis-visualization-nyc-career-ds-062518/README.md

 Looks like we've picked up a couple of extra cities!
 So far, we know that all of these cities have at least one group that focuses on Python.
 Let's dig and figure out how these cities compare.

-Write a method that returns an array of values which represent the number of groups in each city.
+Write a method that returns a list of values which represent the number of groups in each city.
 Let's call it `tabulate_num_groups`.
-It should take a parameter of a dictionary, in this case our cities_dict, and return an array of the number of groups each city has.
+It should take a parameter of a dictionary, in this case our cities_dict, and return a list of the number of groups each city has.

-> **Hint:** to make this more programmatic, you might think about using one of the functions we introduced that iterates over a collection, operates on each element and returns an array of the same length.
+> **Hint:** to make this more programmatic, you might think about using one of the functions we introduced that iterates over a collection, operates on each element and returns a list of the same length.

 ```python